NGS360/Documentation/use-case-document.md

 NGS360 is an open-source enterprise-scale NGS data and analysis platform.

+NGS360 provides a centralized platform for an organization to manage NGS data and run analytical pipelines using their backend engine of choice.

+Users can innteract with NGS360 either through the GUI or CLI, both of which uses the underlying REST API.
 Users can create and search for projects, samples, run analytical workflows on samples.
 Users can ingest data from sequencers, vendors, external reposititories.
-NGS360 provides a centralized platform for an organization.

 ## Actors
 [List and describe the primary users/roles who will interact with the system]